-C. Small for Gestational Age
+C. Small for Gestational Age (SGA)

-Authorization of 12 months may be granted to members born SGA when ALL of the following criteria are met:
+Authorization of 12 months may be granted to members with documentation of being born with SGA when ALL of the following criteria are met:

-- 1. Member meets at least one of the following: - a.
+- 1. Documentation that the member meets at least one of the following: - a.
 Birth weight < 2500 g at gestational age > 37 weeks - b.
 Birth weight or length less than 3rd percentile for gestational age - c.
 Birth weight or length $\geq$ 2 SD below the mean for gestational age - 2.
-Pretreatment age is $\geq 2$ years - 3.
-Member failed to manifest catch-up growth by age 2 (i.e., pretreatment height > 2 SD below the mean) - 4.
-Epiphyses are open
+Documentation that the pretreatment age is $\geq 2$ years - 3.
+Documentation that the member failed to manifest catch-up growth by age 2 (i.e., pretreatment height > 2 SD below the mean) - 4.
+Documentation that the epiphyses are open